induktio/thinker/Details.md

 Thinker includes the binary patches from both [Scient's patch v2.0 and v2.1](https://github.com/DrazharLn/scient-unofficial-smacx-patch).
 The differences between these versions include only changes to the txt files to prevent the game from crashing when opening certain datalinks entries.

 Thinker also includes the following non-engine fixes from Scient's patch for specific user interface issues.
-These labels listed below are redirected from other script files to modmenu.txt based on the default config.
+These labels listed below are redirected from other script files to modmenu.txt based on `script_label` config options.
 Installing the other modified files provided by Scient's patch (such as wav files) is purely optional, and Thinker does not include those files by default since it would require overwriting files in the base game.

 1. [BUG] Needlejet "DATA" edit window via scenario editor wouldn't render properly making it so you couldn't edit the stats.
 (EDITVEH2A)